drakkan/sftpgo/docs/web-client.md

 # Web Client

 SFTPGo provides a basic front-end web interface for your users.
-It allows end-users to browse and download their files and change their credentials.
+It allows end-users to browse and manage their files and change their credentials.

+Each user can create HTTP/S links to externally share files and folders securely, by setting limits to the number of downloads/uploads, protecting the share with a password, limiting access by source IP address, setting an automatic expiration date.

 The web client user interface also allows you to edit plain text files up to 512KB in size.